oceanprotocol-archive/OEPs/10/README.md

 ### Censorship Attacks

-Usually, smart contracts in public blockchain expose all transaction be verified publicly.
+Usually, smart contracts in public blockchain expose all the transactions to be verified publicly.
 This will allow any attacker to correlate the generated transactions in order to track the consumer's activity.
 So, in order to preserve the consumer's privacy , we might need to include one of these technologies in the access control layer:

 - **Zero knowledge proofs**: such as [ZKSNARK](https://blog.z.cash/zsl/) (it needs trusted setup), [ZKSTARK](https://eprint.iacr.org/2018/046.pdf), and [BulletProofs](https://web.stanford.edu/~buenz/pubs/bulletproofs.pdf).
 We can see the